 Introduction:

 This chapter reviews painted plaster fragments excavated at Hazor.
-Excavations at Hazor often yielded evidence for the use of undecorated plaster (lime and mud) as a building material for the construction of monumental architecture.
-Yadin reported of a multi-coloured painted plaster, which adorned the inner walls of the “Northern Temple” (do you mean the Area H – orthostat Temple?)but those fragments were not fully published (Yadin 1972: 103; Mazar 1992: 166; Zuckerman 2012: 15).
-Until now, the northern temple paintings stood out as a unique case at the site.
-The newly discovered fragments add to the small, but slowly growing, corpus of Levantine wall paintings from the second millennium BCE.
+These excavations have yielded much evidence of undecorated plaster (lime and mud) as a building material in the construction of monumental architecture.
+Yadin reported painted, multi-colored plaster adorning the inner walls of the “Northern Temple” (do you mean the Area H – orthostat Temple?) though the fragments discovered were never fully published (Yadin 1972: 103; Mazar 1992: 166; Zuckerman 2012: 15).
+Until now, the paintings of the northern temple stood out as the unique case at the site.
+The newly discovered fragments now add to the small, but slowly growing corpus of Levantine wall paintings from the second millennium BCE.

-Between the years 1990 to 2019, in areas A and M, the renewed excavations at Hazor collected an assemblage of over 150 fragments of plaster, of which 35 fragments are white and the rest are painted.
-The plaster fragments are associated with three monumental buildings: the Middle Bronze Age Palace Complex (Ben-Tor et al. 2017: 20-33), the Late Bronze Age Ceremonial Precinct – Building 7050 (Ben-Tor et al. 2017: 70-141), and the Late Bronze Age administrative Palace in area M (this volume).
-The thick unstratified fill inside casemate M68 yielded a fourth group of fragments.
-The paint on most pieces indicates a monochromatic coverage of walls, mainly in white or red.
-However, 16 fragments are decorated with a geometric or floral design.
-The small assemblage limits any attempt at a full reconstruction of the artistic plan at the site.
-Nonetheless, in what follows, I will present a general scheme of the wall paintings at the site, discussing the fragments according to their finding context.
-Possible iconographic identifications with selected parallels from the Egyptian, Aegean, and Syrian repertoire will be mentioned when relevant, So, situating Hazor’s artistic paintings within the second millennium wall painting traditions.
-Finally, a catalogue of the assemblage is made available.
+Between 1990 and 2019, the renewed excavations at Hazor collected an assemblage of over 150 plaster fragments in Areas A and M; of these, 35 are white and the rest painted.
+The plaster fragments are associated with three monumental buildings: the Middle Bronze Age Palace Complex (Ben-Tor et al. 2017: 20–33), the Late Bronze Age Ceremonial Precinct— Building 7050 (Ben-Tor et al. 2017: 70–141), and the Late Bronze Age Administrative Palace in Area M (this volume).
+The thick unstratified fill inside casemate M68 yielded yet another group of fragments.
+The paint on most of these suggests monochromatic walls, mainly white or red.
+However, 16 fragments are decorated with geometric or floral designs.
+The limited size of the assemblage hinders any attempt at a full reconstruction of the artistic plan at the site.
+In what follows, however, I will present a general scheme of the wall paintings at the site, discussing the fragments according to the context in which they were found.
+When relevant, I will also note possible iconographic identifications with select parallels from the Egyptian, Aegean, and Syrian repertoire, thereby situating Hazor’s wall paintings within that of the second millennium tradition of wall painting as a whole.
+Finally, I will provide a catalogue of the assemblage.

-Group 1: The Middle Bronze Age Palace Complex in area A
+Group 1: The Middle Bronze Age Palace Complex in Area A

-One fragment originated from floor 8828 (Locus 8818) of level XVI of the MB palace in area A. The fill above wall 5310 (Loci 80007, 80026, and 80034) yielded several more fragments that we could possibly attributabled to the MB layer though an intrusive nature from an LB date cannot be negated and so the additional fragments will be discussed with Group 2 below.
+One fragment came from floor 8828 (Locus 8818) of level XVI of the MB palace in Area A. The fill above wall 5310 (Loci 80007, 80026, and 80034) yielded several more fragments that may be attributable to the MB layer, though an intrusive nature of an LB date cannot be dismissed.
+The additional fragments will therefore be discussed with Group 2 below.

-The piece from Locus 8828 (Fig. 1) is 10 mm thick and composed of two layers of chalky plaster.
-It is decorated with brownish red pigment.
-A line, at list 7 mm wide is observed on one end of the fragment and a dotted area on the opposite side.
-Between the two areas ten thin, uneven, and curved strokes of brush are c.
-1 mm thick and 1.5-5.5 mm apart from one another.
-The single piece is clearly not enough to reconstruct a decorative scheme but considering the early date of the deposit, the free nature of the strokes, and the doted end of the composition, the painting is reminiscent of the landscape paintings of the earlier MB II miniature painting from Tel Kabri (Niemeier and Niemeier 2002; Cline et al. 2011; Goshen 2020).
-Otherwise, the design could represent reeds such as in the miniature paintings at Akrotiri (Doumas 1992: 64-65) or from Qatna albeit on a smaller scale (von Rüden 2011: Tafel 29, 54).
+The piece from Locus 8828 (fig. 1) is 10 mm thick and composed of two layers of chalky plaster.
+It is decorated in brownish red pigment.
+A line, at least 7 mm wide, can be seen at one end of the fragment, and a dotted area at the other.
+Visible between these two areas are ten thin, uneven, and curved brushstrokes ca. 1 mm thick and 1.5–5.5 mm apart from each other.
+This single piece is clearly not enough to reconstruct a decorative scheme, but considering the early date of the deposit, the free nature of the brushstrokes, and the dots at one end, the painting recalls the landscapes depicted in the earlier MB II miniature painting from Tel Kabri (Niemeier and Niemeier 2002; Cline et al. 2011; Goshen 2020).
+Otherwise, the design may represent reeds, such as those in the miniature paintings found at Akrotiri (Doumas 1992: 64–65) or Qatna, albeit on a smaller scale (von Rüden 2011: Tafel 29, 54).